TheJoboReal/Noter/Kunstig inteligens/Temporal Difference.md

 ##### Simplest TD Method
 ![[Pasted image 20241114125456.png]]
 Here we are only looking one step forward.
+And we update the values as we goa along instead of waiting till we reach a terminal.

 #### Bootstrap and Sample
 * **Bootstrapping**: update involves an estimate